tsauvajon/dkvs/Readme.md

 ### Improvements/To-do list

-- check that queries come from master
+- check that queries (i.e. write queries, list update queries) come from master and not another slave
-- be more asynchronous
 - persist data to disk
+- one of the following:
+    - regularly check for entropy and fix errors
+    - implement a transaction log or another way to order all the queries
-- dockerize
+- dockerize for easier deployment
-- abstract queries because it takes 20 lines to make a POST query
+- abstract making HTTP queries because it takes 20 lines to make a POST query

 ### References: